yedhukrishnan/onemdm-server/README.md

 ## How to set up One MDM?

-In order to use One MDM, you have to host this One MDM server (Sails JS.
+In order to use One MDM, you have to host this One MDM server.
 For that, the server needs to have Node JS and npm installed in it.
 In a linux server, you can install them by running the commands:

 ``` bash
 sudo apt-get update